nithishakumar/facear/README.md

 # Start a Development Server for the FaceAR Website Locally

 1. Install npm and yarn (if you haven't installed them already).
-If you are using a mac replace "sudo apt" with "brew".
+If you're using a mac replace "sudo apt" with "brew".

 		sudo apt update
 		sudo apt install npm